hadronlabs-org/drop-points-crawler/README.md

 <sup>*</sup> - is integrated with the help of Subquery indexer

 ## Action plan
-This crawled is intended to run several times a day.
+This crawler is intended to run several times a day.
 The action plan is as follows:
 1. Get heights from the chains store
 2. Create tasks out of these heights
 3. For each task:
     0. Update the task status to `running`
     1. Get the data from the source
     2. Store the data in the database
-    3. Update the task status to `done`
+    3. Update the task status to `ready`
     4. In case of error, update the task status to `fail`

-### Finish task
+4. Aggregate the data for the users who passed KYC and store it in the database
-The `finish` task is used to aggregate the data and update the points on-chain using deployed CW20 contract
+5. Update the tasks status to `processed`

 ## Database schema
 As database we use SQLite3.
 The schema is as follows: